Strength of Body Strength of Mind

 You are welcome to wear socks with grip during Pilates Matwork classes if you wish.

 Bring layers in Winter and especially for the early morning Beach Yoga classes.

 Yoga and Pilates both have wonderful benefits for the physical body, including core strength and flexibility.

 Through the integration of Pranayama, Mindfulness practices and ancient philosophy along with our Asana practice (poses and sequences), Yoga also benefits your Immune System, Stress Levels, Hormones, Emotional state, Confidence, Memory and Detoxification.

-Seeing a Physiotherapist for a one-on-one Studio Pilates consultation is something I would recommend if you are currently suffering from an injury.
-During this healing phase, Meditation and a more relaxing Yoga practice – such as our Yin/Restorative classes – could also combine well with guidance from your Health Practitioner.
+We would recommend seeing a Physiotherapist for a one-on-one Pilates consultation if you are currently suffering from an injury or pregnant.
+During this phase, Meditation and a more relaxing Yoga practice – such as our Yin/Restorative classes – could also be suitable, as along as you have the approval from your Health Practitioner.